SerbiaLast Updated: April 2014

 - Hague Convention Information

-Serbia is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption(Hague Adoption Convention).
-Intercountry adoptions of children from non-Hague countries are processed in accordance with 8 Code of Federal Regulations, Section 204.3 as it relates to orphans as defined under the Immigration and Nationality Act, Section 101(b)(1)(F).
+Serbia is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption(Hague Adoption Convention or Convention).
+Intercountry adoption processing in Convention countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Serbia.

 - Who Can Adopt

-- RESIDENCY: There are no residency requirements for adoption.
-However, current law gives priority to prospective parents who are of Serbian origin.
+- Residency: There are no residency requirements for adoption.

-- AGE OF ADOPTING PARENTS: Prospective adoptive parents must be at least 18 years older than the child, but no more than 45 years older.
+- Age of Adopting Parents: Prospective adoptive parents must be at least 18 years older and no more than 45 years older than the child.

-- MARRIAGE: If there are two prospective adoptive parents, they must be married.
+- Marriage: If there are two prospective adoptive parents, they must be married.
 A common-law marriage can qualify.
-Single prospective adoptive parents are also eligible to adopt a child in Serbia with special approval from the Ministry.
-Same-sex couples are not permitted to adopt.
+Single prospective adoptive parents are also eligible to adopt a child in Serbia with special approval from the Central Authority.
+Although Serbian family law does not explicitly prohibit LGBT individuals from adopting, the Central Authority has in the past not placed children with an LGBT prospective adoptive parent or couple.

-- OTHER: Prospective adoptive parents who have been diagnosed with a mental disorder or infectious disease are disqualified from adopting.
-Prospective adoptive parents with other serious health conditions must demonstrate to the Ministry of Labor, Employment and Social Policy their ability to raise the child.
+- Other: Prospective adoptive parents who have been diagnosed with a mental disorder or infectious disease are disqualified from adopting.
+Prospective adoptive parents with other serious health conditions must demonstrate to the Central Authority their ability to raise the child.
+Persons who have been convicted of serious crimes are ineligible to adopt.

 - Who Can Be Adopted

-- SIBLING ADOPTIONS: Serbian Family Law does not specifically address sibling adoptions.
-However, adoption authorities try to place siblings together if they determine that it is in the best interest of the siblings.
+- Sibling Adoptions: Serbian Family Law does not specifically address sibling adoptions.
+However, adoption authorities may try to place siblings together if they determine that it is in the best interests of the siblings.

-- Waiting Period or Foster Care: A foreign citizen may adopt a child in Serbia only after the child has been registered for adoption for at least one year and no domestic adopters have been found.
+- Waiting Period or Foster Care: A foreign citizen may adopt a child in Serbia only after the child has been registered for adoption for at least one year and no domestic adopters (i.e., Serbian citizens) have been found.

 - How To Adopt